AdobeDocs/pass.en/help/authentication/tve-dashboard-channels.md

 ### Certificates {#certificates}

-This tab displays a list of [available certificates](#available-certificates) and [inherited available certificates](#inherited-avail-certificates) used in the authentication and user metadata flows.
+This tab displays a list of [available certificates](#available-certificates) and [inherited available certificates](#inherited-avail-certificates) used in the user metadata encryption flows.
 It displays details about each certificate that includes:

 * The status (whether enabled for **user metadata encryption** usage or not)
 * Serial number